ricketytoc/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all employees.
-1. EmployeeManager shows a list of employees.
+1. EmployeeManager shows a list of employees.<br>
    Use case ends.

 **Use case: UC2 - Add a new employee**